Investing in Our Communities

 In 2018, Bank of Marin gave more than 1% of pre-tax profit to non-profit organizations spread across all five counties the Bank serves, including Marin, Napa, Sonoma, San Francisco and Alameda.
 We are proud to have contributed to over 285 local non-profit organizations, while employees and the Board of Directors volunteered over 7,000 hours and were represented on more than 60 boards throughout the Bay Area.

 We are also pleased to have been named a “Top Corporate Philanthropist in the Bay Area” by the San Francisco Business Times each year since 2003, and the North Bay Business Journal’s Corporate Philanthropy award.

 Charitable Contributions: How to Apply

-The application period for 2019 Charitable Contributions has now closed.
+The application period for 2020 Charitable Contributions is now open.
 We welcome you to begin submitting 2020 grant funding requests between 9/1/19 and 11/15/19.

 - The organization’s mission statement